Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

 The output files will be put into a directory that is named after the sample ID provided in the sample sheet file.

 The STAR-Fusion docker image can be updated easily by selecting the latest image from either 1) the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion) or [quay.io](quay.io).
 Then update the `fusion-processes.nf` with the appropriate image and tag.
 The containers utilized here were developed by `biocontainers` repository on quay.io, and images *must not* include `ENTRYPOINT` or it may cause errors when executed through AWS S3.

+The pre-build STAR-Fusion genome references can be found [here](https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/__genome_libs_StarFv1.10/)

 # To Run